Links

 );

-In the example below the useVideoConfControllers was provided to control the state of the popup's controllers
+In the following example, the useVideoConfControllers hook is provided as a helper to manage the state of the popup's controllers.

 export const useVideoConfControllers = (